 What is Neuropsychological Testing?

-INPS referring physicians and clients seek out Neuropsychological Testing for any number of reasons.
-Whether trying to identify learning disabilities or autism spectrum disorders, confirm brain injury or psychological trauma, or seeking to improve workplace or academic performance, neuropsychological testing offers a tremendous amount of insight and information into developmental, functional, and academic efficacy as well as into psychological and coping skills.
+INPS referring physicians and clients seek out Neuropsychological Testing for any number of reasons - from identifying memory impairments, dementia, learning disabilities, autism spectrum disorders, or psychological trauma to confirming traumatic brain injury, stroke, or conditions such as Multiple Sclerosis to seeking to improve workplace or academic performance.
+Neuropsychological testing offers a tremendous amount of insight and information into developmental, functional, and academic efficacy as well as into psychological and coping skills.
 One of the many advantages of neuropsychological testing is the ability to assess skill or development level within a particular area of brain function that can provide a road map for change, development, and treatment.

 Neuropsychological testing utilizes many different types of measurements.
 Measures that assess cognitive functioning are specifically designed to evaluate the level of cognitive ability while other tests such as personality or symptom inventories can measure family dynamics, stress levels, and psychiatric symptoms.
 Tests designed to measure academic functioning can address specific academic skills like calculation, spelling, or problem solving while measures that identify learning disorders evaluate skills such as attention, accuracy, and concentration.